 However, the Admin and Guest roles cannot be edited or deleted.

-If you delete a used role, you need to choose another permission role that the users should get instead.
-One user must always have one permission role assigned to him/her.
+If you delete a user role, you will need to choose another permission role that the users should get instead.
+One user must always have one permission role assigned to them.

-If the permission roles have not yet been customized in your awork, the three roles exist:
+If the permission roles have not yet been customized in your awork, these three roles exist:

 Admin: Allowed to do everything